amanmadov/msin616-final-project/README.md

 <br/>

 `[dbo].[USP_InsertBook]` stored procedure is a bit complex because it does not create just a book.
 If there is no publisher or author associated with that new book it can also help user to create them.
 Thats why `@pub_id` and `@author_id` parameters of `[dbo].[USP_InsertBook]` stored procedure are optional.
 If user selects an existing `@pub_id` or `@author_id` from the dropdown menu element on the front-end app, selected Id of that parameter is passed to stored procedure.
 If an author or publisher for the new book is not found on the dropdown menu (or database) an app makes it easy to create them.
 Using the **last options** `Create New Author...` and `Create New Publisher...` on the dropdown menu, a user can create a new author or a publisher.
 Also a book may have prequel or not.
-So considering all these there a four possible scenarios of creating a book.
+So considering all these, there a 4 possible scenarios of creating a book.

 <br/>